automl/zero-shot-automl-with-pretrained-models/README.md

 * Models (~700M): https://bit.ly/3BhIAGB
 * Meta-dataset (~2.5M): https://bit.ly/3NnhP8W

+Create a data folder `mkdir data`.
-and should be placed under `.data/datasets`, `.data/models`, `.data/meta_dataset`.
+Extract and place the folders as `.data/datasets`, `.data/models`, `.data/meta_dataset`.

 The *Meta-dataset* download consists of the pipeline configuration files, preextracted meta-features and the performance matrix.
+Also the input files exclusive to ZAP-HPO, namely `cls_names.pkl`, `data_m.csv` can be found here.
 One can directly download this to skip costly meta-dataset acquisition procedure.

 # Installation